Akadi Broadens Portland’s Palate for West African Cuisine

 Besides the relief from small-town boredom, the annual migration eventually brought a Mexican restaurant serving traditional plates whose flavors I never could have imagined.
 When food offers nourishment, it fulfills a corporal need.
 But when it becomes a portal into a new world, it's as mind-expanding as travel, without the cost of airfare.

-Strongly influenced by French and Middle Eastern cultures, West African food is not unprecedented in Portland, but still rare.
+With its hints of French influence, West African food is not unprecedented in Portland, but still rare.
 Black Star Grill food cart, for instance, has served flavorful West African bowls since 2017.
 Its tantalizing flavors left me hungry for a wider range of dishes from the region—which led me to Akadi.

-Akadi serves plates from the Ivory Coast and Burkina Faso.
+Akadi serves plates from countries throughout West Africa, with a focus on the Ivory Coast and Burkina Faso.
 Chef-owner Fatou Ouattara, who moved from the Ivory Coast to attend Portland State University at age 23, rules the kitchen, churning out around 40 vegetarian, seafood and meat items on the menu.
 Her cooking is transportive, thanks to a deft ability to build flavor, using smoked vegetable mixes in place of spices as the foundation of many of her dishes.

 Akadi is a humble space with a warm orange, red and green color scheme, decorated with African kente tablecloths and a large mural of a sunset over an African plain.
 At times, it buzzes with people wearing vividly dyed boubou robes and V-neck dashiki.